How to Secure Android & iOS Apps in CircleCI pipelines

 Step 3: Build Android & iOS Security with Build-2Secure

-Trigger the pipeline which contains the Appdome Build-2Secure job.
+Trigger the pipeline that contains the Appdome Build-2Secure job.
 This job initiates Appdome Build-2Secure which automatically integrates the requested security features into your app based on the Fusion Set ID.

 Step 4: Retrieve DevSecOps Certification with Build-2Secure